AnshidNuhmanPillat/python_simulator/robot-sim/README.md

 Returns:
 - pair_gs (int) : If its a pair then 1 else 0

-initialise the distance to hundred (a high value than the work area). initialise difference vector to -1, since we are taking absolute value later initialise vector to track the number of tokens initialise the return variable
+initialise the distance to hundred (a high value than the work area).
+initialise difference vector to -1, since we are taking absolute value later.
+initialise vector to track the number of tokens.
+initialise the return variable.

 for tokens in view of robot
 - if token distance less than the initialised value and token type is silver get distance and orientation and return